Clivern/Beat/README.md

 - `core/model`: Holding the entites we have like `Ride`, `Coordinate` ... etc
 - `core/modules`: Holding the domain logic.
 - `core/utils`: Small functions to do the data conversion and some for file manipulation.
-- `pkg`: Contains a small reusable functions for unit and functional test cases.
+- `pkg`: Contains a small reusable functions for unit and functional test cases purposes.

 And Some other folders and files:

 - `testdata`: Files uses as test data.
 - `cache`: Used during build since some tests will create a test files.
 - `.github`: Github workflow files.
 If this solution hosted on github, it will run build on push and create a release once we create a new tag.
 Bitbucket offer something but it is unfortunately not for free.
+Here i am using travis.com.
 - `config.toml`: Used to configure golang revive linter.
-It is a nice linter https://github.com/mgechev/revive
+It is a nice linter https://github.com/mgechev/revive I use together with `golint`.

 ### Improvements